 Anyway, if you get spam all day, every day like I do here’s a fun little game you can play; try to reverse-engineer the sentence to figure out what the comment originally said before it was run over by a thesaurus or online translator.
 If you don’t get any spam then you can play along with the comment below that I received, but before you do I’d like to point out that you’re obviously not as important as I am since you’re not inundated with spam like I am.
 I assure you that I did not make up or edit the following comment in any way.
 Note: underlined words are the ones that need to be changed.

 I unceasingly dig reading dignity articles by an singular who is simply up to snuff on their chosen subject.
 I’ll be watching this string with much interest.
-Conserve up the spacious produce, dream of you next occasionally Singapore escort [link redacted].
+Conserve up the spacious produce, dream of you next occasionallyescort [link redacted].
+Singapore

 Here’s what I’ve come up with so far: